sarah-wong/wong_sarah_socialsite_capstone/README.md

 ## Planned Features:

-Going forward, I want to implement:

 - Increased password requirements
 - Email verification on account creation
 - Storage for files and other forms of multimedia for posts
 - Support for Unicode and other rich text markdown
 - Internal messaging
-- Search feature using the pre-existing tagging system
+- Search feature using the pre-existing tagging system, as well as for profiles and post content
+- ability to "@-tag" other users